 take the necessary action so the payment may be recovered, if Service NSW or Revenue NSW reasonably suspects that the conditions for payment under the Program have been contravened.

-Resilience NSW, Department of Customer Service, NSW Treasury, Commonwealth Treasury, the Department of Communities and Justice and any other relevant NSW Government agency for the purposes of future planning, auditing, data aggregation and analysis, administering, reporting on and evaluating the Program and providing follow-up support to you.
+NSW Reconstruction Authority, Department of Customer Service, NSW Treasury, Commonwealth Treasury, the Department of Communities and Justice and any other relevant NSW Government agency for the purposes of future planning, auditing, data aggregation and analysis, administering, reporting on and evaluating the Program and providing follow-up support to you.

 - NSW Police, if Service NSW reasonably suspects a case of fraud or other criminal activity.